Health & Well-being

 Sustainability, Health, and Well-Being

-By 2025, we will advance university-wide programs and policies to improve health and well-being outcomes.
+By 2025, advance universitywide programs and policies to improve health and well-being outcomes.

 Resilient Food Systems